ibm-cloud-docs/assistant-data/install-120.md

 1. From the instance you created, click **Launch Tool**.
 1. Log in using the same credentials you use to log into {{site.data.keyword.icp4dfull_notm}}.

+## Adding another deployment
+{: #install-120-deploy-again}

+Complete the same steps to install a second deployment in the cluster.

+- Install to the same namespace that you created for the first deployment.
+- Add the `ingress.wcnAddon.addon.maxDeployments` configuration setting to the `values.yaml` file.

+After installing a subsequent deployment, complete the following steps:

+1. Find the zen-core by running the following command:

+    ```bash
+    kubectl -n zen get po | grep zen-core
+    ```
+    {: codeblock}

+1. On any of the zen-core-{pod-name} pods run the following command:

+    ```bash
+    kubectl -n zen exec -it zen-core-xxxxxxx -- /bin/bash
+    ```
+    {: codeblock}

+1. From inside the pod, reload the nginx configuration:

+    `/user-home/.scripts/system/utils/nginx-reload`

 ## Next steps
 {: #install-120-next-steps}